Growing in Knowing God

 “So the man turned from there and went toward Sodom, but Abraham still stood before the Lord.
 Then Abraham approached and said, “Will you indeed sweep away the righteous with the wicked?””
 (Genesis 18:22–23)

-Abraham was just getting to know God even after many years of walking with him.
-God was going to destroy Sodom and Gomorrah, but Abraham’s nephew Lot lived in Sodom.
+Abraham was just getting to know God even after many years of walking with Him.
+God would destroy Sodom and Gomorrah, but his nephew lived in Sodom.
 Would God destroy Sodom even if righteous people lived there?
+He assumed God would not destroy the righteous.

 We put God in our boxes of justice.
-We don’t see him as fair if he treats the righteous the same as the wicked.
+We don’t see Him as fair if He treats the righteous the same as the wicked.
 What’s the point of being righteous if you receive the same judgment as the wicked?
 That’s what Abraham was after.
 What kind of God did he serve?

 Leave a Reply